Muon trident process at far-forward LHC detectors: Formalism

 The associated number of muon trident events at FASER$\nu$ experiment can be expressed as \cite{Francener:2025pnr}

-where $\sigma_{\mu^{\pm} + W} (E_{\mu^{\pm}})$ is the muon-tungsten cross-section for the process of interest, $f(x_{\mu^{\pm}})$ is the muon PDF flux, $E_{\mu^{\pm}_{i}}$ is the incident muon energy and $x_{\mu^{\pm}_{i}} = E_{\mu^{\pm}_{i}} / E_{p}$, with $E_p$ being the proton energy colliding at the ATLAS interaction point.
+where $\sigma_{\mu^{\pm} + W} (E_{\mu^{\pm}})$ is the muon-tungsten cross-section for the process of interest, $f(x_{\mu^{\pm}})$ is the muon PDF, $E_{\mu^{\pm}_{i}}$ is the incident muon energy and $x_{\mu^{\pm}_{i}} = E_{\mu^{\pm}_{i}} / E_{p}$, with $E_p$ being the proton energy colliding at the ATLAS interaction point.
 The muon PDF $f(x_{\mu^{\pm}})$ is the muon flux that reach the detector and contains the information associated with detector geometry and its time exposure to collect data.
 For this quantity, we will use the muon and anti-muon fluxes in the forward direction of ATLAS simulated with FLUKA in Refs. \cite{Sabate-Gilarte:2023aeg,Battistoni:2015epi}.
-Recently, Ref.~\cite{Francener:2025pnr} provided the muon PDF flux in the LHAPDF format \cite{Buckley:2014ana}.
+Recently, Ref.~\cite{Francener:2025pnr} provided the muon flux in the LHAPDF format \cite{Buckley:2014ana}.
+As already pointed out in Ref.~\cite{Buckley:2014ana}, this simulation for the muon flux reaching far-forward LHC detectors can be accurately validated by measuring charged tracks in the spectrometer of the electronic detector and has effectively negligible uncertainties.